 First, you must seek the assistance of a reputable surety bond company such as Surety Bond Authority.
 We will ask you to apply for this type of bond.

 The underwriter will evaluate those three to determine how much bond premium you will pay.
-Those who have good credit score will pay less than those who don’t.
-However, a bad credit doesn’t necessarily mean that the person will not qualify for this bond.
+Those who have a good credit score will pay less than those who don’t.
+However, a bad credit score doesn’t necessarily mean that the person will not qualify for this bond.

 Once you have been sufficiently assessed, we will execute the bond and send it to you.